medic-code/bread-code-website/_posts/2019-08-01-portuguese-corn-bread-broa-de-milho.md

 title: "Recipe: Broa de Milho - portuguese corn bread"
 categories: recipe
 author: Hendrik Kleinwächter
+description: In this recipe you are learning how to make a portuguese broa de milho.
+A typical bread that is often enjoyed with soups.
+It is a mixture of rye and corn made with sourdough.
 ---
 Broa is a type of corn and rye/wheat bread traditionally made in Portugal, Galicia, Angola, Mozambique, Cape Verde, and Brazil.
 Unlike the cornbread